The world is watching Amsterdam

-Amsterdam has long had a reputation for its knowledge economy, but in recent years it is the city’s emergence as a European tech hub that has grabbed global headlines.
-“There are a lot of things that begin in Amsterdam and then the rest of the world takes note,” says Lisa Trapman of recruitment specialist Aquent, which has seen the demand for creative and digital talent soar.
+Amsterdam has long had a reputation for its knowledge economy, but in recent years, the city’s emergence as a European tech hub has grabbed global headlines.
+The capital is also a hotbed for creativity and entrepreneurship and the place where many great innovations and ideas find their start.

-“That’s essential not only for the clients we would like to service but also for our own business.
-We’re entirely cloud-based.
+“That’s essential not only for the clients we would like to service, but also for our own business,” says Trapman.
+“We’re entirely cloud-based.
 That makes the world a really small place if you’re trying to find the best user experience person in the market.
 You don’t have to look simply at Amsterdam or even the Netherlands, you can shout that out around the globe.”

 “Freelancers give organisations the flexibility to add or relieve capacity as needed,” she continues.
 “But perhaps more importantly, they’ve seen other companies, they can share best practices and bring fresh eyes to a situation.
 That’s not to say the people internally are incapable of doing that, but it’s rarely their main focus.
 The best freelancer is someone who can come in, lay out a road map with the permanent team and enable that team to see it through.”

 Most newcomers to Amsterdam arrive with similar questions, says Trapman, and local expertise is invaluable for ensuring a smooth transition.
-She stresses the importance of organisations like amsterdam inbusiness, the city’s official foreign investment agency, which partners with specialists in tax, real estate, immigration, employment and other relevant sectors and can arrange free introductions.
+She stresses the importance of organisations like amsterdam inbusiness, the city’s official foreign investment agency, which partners with specialists in tax, real estate, immigration, employment and other relevant sectors, and can arrange free introductions.

 “Without being too overwhelming, we initially spend about an hour with a new client talking about the talent market, benchmarks for salaries and rates, and what their team in Amsterdam could look like.
-But whatever the client’s specific needs, my overall advice is always: take a deep breath, it’s not as scary as you think.
+But whatever the client’s specific needs, my overall advice is just take a deep breath, it’s not as scary as you think.
 Essentially, the Dutch want to see you succeed and I think it’s great to have that mentality in your corner.”